AdobeDocs/commerce-operations.en/help/installation/tutorials/uninstall-modules.md

 ## Roll back the file system, database, or media files {#instgde-cli-uninst-mod-roll}

-To restore the Magento codebase to the state at which you backed it up, use the following command:
+To restore the codebase to the state at which you backed it up, use the following command:

 ```bash
 bin/magento setup:rollback [-c|--code-file="<filename>"] [-m|--media-file="<filename>"] [-d|--db-file="<filename>"]